 By bringing knowledge of a number of important psychological and spiritual truths into our decision-making process, while also asking ourselves ‘Will I regret this in the future?’, we can assure ourselves that we’ll make savory choices we don’t anguish in the future.
 While we’ve already discussed the reality of death, which is directly related to the spiritual truth of impermanence, we can build upon our perspective by examining the law of cause and effect, or karma, and the role ignorance plays when making decisions.

 First, the law of cause and effect, or karma, tells us that every action we take will produce a particular outcome that’s dependent upon the wholesomeness of our behavior.
 This means that when we’re making decisions to positively change our lifestyle, give up troublesome habits, compassionately put others ahead of ourselves, or push ourselves to reach new limits, we’ll undoubtedly be rewarded in the end.
 Although following through on behaviors such as these can be painful in the early going, it’s important to keep in mind that they always pay off in the end.
 Secondly, we can further improve our decision-making perspective by examining how individuals all too often make ignorant choices without the correct understanding of the possible long-term consequences of their actions.
-To truly enjoy a regret free live, it’ll be vital to never underestimate the potential long-term ramifications coming from behaviors that give us temporary pleasure in the short-term, and also to live with understanding of the fact that the regrets we shoulder from not taking definitive action to achieve our dreams will always be more painful than the fear of failure or rejection we experience as we aim to accomplish our deepest held desires.
+To truly enjoy a regret-free live, it’ll be vital to never underestimate the potential long-term ramifications coming from behaviors that give us temporary pleasure in the short-term, and also to live with an understanding of the fact that the regrets we shoulder from not taking definitive action to achieve our dreams will always be more painful than the fear of failure or rejection we experience as we aim to accomplish our deepest held desires.
 Celebrated American author Mark Twain illuminated this truth when he famously told us:

 Twenty years from now you’ll be more disappointed by the things you didn’t do than by the things you did.”

 Additionally, to even further improve our ability to make life-affirming decisions that we don’t later come to regret, we can soak up insights from those who’ve come to the end of the road and told others of the burdensome choices and behaviors they most hold qualms about.
 In the eyes of Grace Bluerock, a certified transformational coach who worked six years in hospice care, there are nine regrets most common for individuals nearing the end of the road which all revolve around their relationships with others and not living on their own terms.
-While Bluerock tells us that the biggest relationship regrets of many individuals she’s worked with stem from inactions such as not nurturing meaningful relationships and acting with loving-kindness towards all, general life choices such as paying too much importance to professional work and failing to create a truly meaningful life also leave individuals bitter.
+While Bluerock tells us that the biggest relationship regrets of many individuals she’s worked with stem from inactions such as not nurturing meaningful relationships and acting with loving-kindness towards all, general life choices such as paying too much importance to professional work and failing to create a true meaningful life also leave individuals bitter.

 Asking Yourself ‘Will I Regret this in the Future?’:

-By only increasing our understanding of decision-making psychology, a number of important spiritual truths, and the regrets people often have at the end of their lives, it is certain that we’ll begin to naturally make more life-affirming choices.
-Yet still, by additionally utilizing the conscious question ‘Will I regret this in the future?’ when faced with answering destiny shaping decisions, and less important daily choices we’re unsure how to answer, we can assure ourselves that we’ll limit the number of regrets we bring with us into our later years.
+By only increasing our understanding of decision-making psychology, a number of important spiritual truths, and the regrets people often have at the end of their lives, it is certain that we’ll begin to make more life-affirming choices naturally.
+Yet still, by additionally utilizing the conscious question ‘Will I regret this in the future?’ when faced with answering destiny-shaping decisions, and less important daily choices we’re unsure how to answer, we can assure ourselves that we’ll limit the number of regrets we bring with us into our later years.
 Furthermore, by making the most of the following four strategies, which directly relate to the question ‘Will I regret this in the future?’, we’ll be on our way to dreaming without limits and living without regrets:

 Take Timely Chances & Intelligently Pull Back:

 Throughout this article, we’ve made a point to focus on the two types of decisions that people most often come to regret.
-When individuals don’t take risks because they fear to fail or be rejected, or when they don’t consider the long-term ramifications of behaviors that come with short-term benefits like smoking, they almost always look back at their choices with disdain.
+When individuals don’t take risks because they fear failing or being rejected, or when they don’t consider the long-term ramifications of behaviors that come with short-term benefits like smoking, they almost always look back at their choices with disdain.
 Therefore, to make sure we don’t fall victim to these types of decisions, we need to focus on taking timely chances and intelligently pulling back.
 When we are faced with decisions that may fall into these two categories, it’ll be important to ask ourselves ‘Will I regret this in the future?’ and bring the perspectives we talked about earlier into the decision-making process.

 Utilize the Deathbed Test:

 When we are faced with especially tough choices, one of the best tools we can use is called the Deathbed Test.
 This simple activity, which helps to assure good decision-making, is based upon the idea of visualizing and talking with an older version of one’s self as they lay upon their deathbed.
 As the individual pictures their older self nearing death, they can ask questions like ‘What should I do?’, ‘What’s the best decision?’, and of course ‘Will I regret this in the future?’.
-By taking the time to get in touch with a wiser older version of yourself when making your most important decisions, you’ll be able to add one of the most insightful perspectives to the process.

 Learn, Forgive, Forget & Move On: